Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-Research works on the differential flatness of tail-sitter UAVs are very scarce due to the extremely complicated, nonlinear aerodynamics mentioned above.
-Early research based on simplified models can trace back to 1990s. \cite{hauser1992nonlinear, martin1996different} studied the differential flatness and control of a simple 2-D PVTOL aircraft. \cite{van1998rapid} simply considered the transition dynamics as a nominal flat system where the aerodynamics are treated as perturbations. \cite{tal2021global} recently showed the differential flatness based on the $\phi$-theory aerodynamic model.
-The vehicle position and yaw angle are chosen as the flat output, based on which a global framework of trajectory optimization \citep{tal2022aerobatic} is proposed.
-The optimization is then solved efficiently in the flat-output space and the flatness transformation provides state projections (e.g., mapping acceleration to attitude) in the cascaded controller.
-Yet, this framework is incomplete in theory.
-Firstly, the differential flatness is built on the coarse $\phi$-theory aerodynamic model, the model errors of which degrade the trajectory quality and the resultant control performance.
-Secondly, the $\phi$-theory model assumes a windless condition that only considers the vehicle attitude and velocity w.r.t. the fixed inertial frame, rather than the aerodynamic angles and airspeed.
-Thirdly, the method must assume that the vehicle has no body or vertical rudder that produce side forces.
+Research on the differential flatness of tail-sitter UAVs is scarce due to the extremely complicated, nonlinear aerodynamics mentioned above.
+Early research based on simplified models can trace back to 1990s. \cite{hauser1992nonlinear, martin1996different} studied the differential flatness and control of a simple 2-D PVTOL aircraft. \cite{van1998rapid} simply considered the transition dynamics as a nominal flat system where the aerodynamics are treated as perturbations.
+Recently, \cite{tal2021global} showed the differential flatness based on the $\phi$-theory aerodynamic model.
+The vehicle position and yaw angle are chosen as flat outputs, which allow for a global framework of trajectory optimization \citep{tal2022aerobatic}.
+The optimization could then be solved efficiently in the flat-output space, and the flatness transformation provides state projections (e.g., mapping acceleration to attitude) in a cascaded controller.
+Yet, this framework has certain theoretical limitations.
+First, the differential flatness is built on the coarse $\phi$-theory aerodynamic model, the model errors of which degrade the trajectory quality and the resultant control performance.
+Second, the $\phi$-theory model assumes a windless condition that only considers the vehicle attitude and velocity w.r.t. the fixed inertial frame, rather than the aerodynamic angles and airspeed.
+Lastly, the method must assume that the vehicle has no body or vertical rudder that produce side forces.
 Hence, this differential flatness property is not applicable to outdoor environments commonly with external winds or more general tail-sitter airframes.